 Efficient public transport, taxis, cycling, ride-share, walking and tours make getting around Rio de Janeiro relatively easy.
 Rio has an established metro system, known as the Metro Rail.
 This is the easiest and safest way of getting around the city.
 The metro is generally safe, clean and care should be taken if travelling at night.
 Tickets can be bought at the metro station or you can buy a rechargeable card.
 Buses connect most of the city and are an inexpensive way to get around.
 They run along set routes to various destinations.
 It's possible to take a ferry from Rio and Niteroi on the other side of Guanabara Bay.
 Taxis are the safest mode of transport in Rio at night, they are plentiful and can be hailed on the street.
-Most drivers speak only Portuguese, so it's best to have your destination written down.
+Most drivers speak only Portuguese, so it's best to have your destination written down in English.
 Alternatively, you may wish to book an Uber through the app.
 Cycling is a popular way to get around, with a network of dedicated bike lanes and the city has a bike share system for you to hire a bike.
 Most of Rio's tourist areas can be navigated on foot during the day, alternatively you may wish to join a guided tour.

 Fly from Hobart.
 Once you’ve booked your flights from Hobart, the following information will ensure your trip goes smoothly.